lambry/imacon/README.md

 #Imacon

-A sortable widget that displays an image/icon with optional title and description.
+A sortable widget that displays an image/icon with title, description and link.